The Maritime Way of Muros and Noia

-There are different ways to do the Camino de Santiago, the most common being on foot and by bicycle.
-However, sometimes we have had the opportunity to see pilgrims on horseback and in wheelchairs.
-All these modalities are recognized by the Church and the Pilgrim’s Office of Santiago de Compostela, and, since 2019, the sailing modality is also official.
-Well, raising anchor and tightening sails, the Camino del Mar de Muros y Noia offers us a very special Jacobean route, a way by sea and with historical justification that gives the possibility of having another perspective of the Jacobean ways.
+There are different ways to undertake the Camino de Santiago, with the most common being on foot and by bicycle.
+However, we have sometimes had the opportunity to see pilgrims on horseback and in wheelchairs.
+All these modalities are recognized by the Church and the Pilgrim Office of Santiago de Compostela, and, since 2019, the sailing modality is also official.
+Thus, setting sail and hoisting the sails, the Sea of Muros and Noia Way offers us a very special Jacobean route, a maritime path with historical justification that provides the possibility of having another perspective of the Jacobean ways.

-Yes, and it is not an invention.
-If we go back to the era of the Second Crusade in the Holy Land, in the first half of the twelfth century, there is historical record that many warriors and soldiers committed to the holy war came from northern Europe, and on their journey to the Holy Land sailing along the coasts of Galicia.
-This was the case with the 200 ships from Great Britain, Burgundy, Flanders and Germany that arrived on the Galician coast in 1147.
-Before continuing their journey, they usually made a stop in Galicia to make a pilgrimage to Santiago de Compostela and ask the Holy Apostle for help in their risky undertaking.
+Indeed, and it is not a fabrication.
+If we go back to the time of the Second Crusade in the Holy Land, in the first half of the 12th century, there is historical evidence that many warriors and soldiers committed to the holy war came from northern Europe, and on their journey to the Holy Land they sailed along the coasts of Galicia.
+This was the case with the 200 ships from Great Britain, Burgundy, Flanders, and Germany that arrived in 1147 on the Galician coast.
+Before continuing their journey, they generally tended to make a stop in Galicia to pilgrimage to Santiago de Compostela and ask the Apostle Saint for help in their risky endeavor.

-King Ferdinand II of León, whose tomb is in the Chapel of the Relics in the Cathedral of Santiago de Compostela, gave the town of Noia the title of Portus Apostoli thus, its Jacobean relationship was officialized since the end of the 12th century.
-Later, in the 15th century, the famous Venetian navigator Pietro Querini opened a trade route to northern Europe, but not before docking in Muros to make a pilgrimage to Santiago de Compostela.
+King Ferdinand II of León, whose tomb is in the Chapel of the Relics of the Catedral de Santiago de Compostela, granted the title of Portus Apostoli to the town of Noia, thus formalizing its Jacobean connection since the late 12th century.
+Later, in the 15th century, the famous Venetian navigator Pietro Querini opened a trade route with northern Europe, not without first docking in Muros to pilgrimage to Santiago de Compostela.

 An amphibious path

-The Camino Marítimo de Muros y Noia is a different way to the one you already know, a mixture of sailing and hiking.
-It involves a sea crossing of at least ninety nautical miles and walking the last twelve kilometers from Bertamiráns (A Coruña) to Santiago de Compostela.
-This is an official route recognized by the Cathedral Chapter on December 15, 2020, prior to the Holy Year 2021, and which offers the possibility of obtaining the Compostela by stamping twice a day in the ports and in the places where you walk, even with a digital credential.
+The Maritime Way of Muros and Noia is a path different from the one you may already know, a blend of navigation and hiking.
+It involves making a maritime crossing of a minimum of ninety nautical miles and walking the last twelve kilometers from Bertamiráns (A Coruña) to Santiago de Compostela.
+This is an official route recognized by the Cathedral Chapter on December 15, 2020, prior to the Holy Year 2021, and it offers the possibility of obtaining the Compostela by stamping twice a day at the ports and in the places passed while walking, even with a digital pilgrim passport.

 Stages

-As the good sea pilgrims that we are, we can recommend a division into five stages, in a mix of three days of sailing and two days of walking:
+As good sea pilgrims that we are, we can recommend a division into five stages, in a mix of three days of navigation and two days of walking:

-You can consult the map and elevation profile from Noia on the official website, that is, the last two stages, which are overland.
-Let’s look at each one in detail.
+You can consult the map and elevation profile from Noia on the official website, that is, the last two stages, which are on land.
+Let’s take a closer look at each one.

 Stage 1: Baiona – Sanxenxo

-We leave Baiona, a beautiful fishing village that has the privilege of being the first to know the news of the Discovery of America.
-Closely related to the sea, some of the sailors who survived Magellan and Elcano’s round-the-world voyage were born in this town.
-We set sail and navigate through the mouth of the Vigo estuary to reach the Cíes Islands.
-There we can anchor and enjoy the views, a swim or a good meal on board.
-We continue on to the Pontevedra estuary, with the island of Ons, to finally reach Sanxenxo and anchor or moor in its marina.
-In this villa we will have all kinds of services.
+We depart from Baiona, a beautiful fishing village that has the privilege of being the first to learn of the news of the Discovery of America.
+Closely related to the sea, some of the sailors who survived Magellan and Elcano's circumnavigation hail from this village.
+We set sail and navigate through the mouth of the Ría de Vigo, to reach the Cíes Islands.
+There, we can anchor and enjoy the views, take a swim, or have a good meal on board.
+We continue and pass into the Ría de Pontevedra, with the island of Ons, to finally arrive at Sanxenxo and anchor or dock at its marina.
+In this village, we will have all kinds of services.

 Stage 2: Sanxenxo – A Pobra do Caramiñal

-We leave Sanxenxo, a very touristic town and very linked to recreational boating, towards the beautiful, imposing and jacobean Arousa estuary.
-The island of Sálvora, the peninsula of O Grove with its sandy facade of the beach of A Lanzada and a lot of rafts await us, which announce a rich gastronomy of seafood.
-We can anchor off the paradisiacal island of Guidoiro Areoso, for lunch and a swim, and then call at A Pobra do Caramiñal, where we can either anchor or dock at its port.
-In its urban center we will find all kinds of services.
+We leave Sanxenxo, a very touristy town closely linked to recreational navigation, heading towards the beautiful, imposing, and Jacobean Arousa estuary.
+The island of Sálvora, the O Grove peninsula with its sandy front of A Lanzada beach, and a multitude of bateas await us, announcing a rich gastronomy of seafood.
+We can anchor in front of the paradisiacal island of Guidoiro Areoso, to eat and take a swim, and then we will dock in A Pobra do Caramiñal, where we can either anchor or dock at its port.
+In its urban center, we will find all kinds of services.

 Stage 3: A Pobra do Caramiñal – Noia

-This last day of sailing will be the longest, and we will also sail many miles in the open sea.
-In this crossing we will enjoy the panoramic view of the Corrubedo dunes and its sandbanks, to enter the estuary of Muros and Noia.
-We can anchor in Muros to enjoy the views and have a quiet lunch, and then continue sailing towards our destination, Noia, which has all the services.
+This last day of navigation will be the longest, and we will also sail many miles in open sea.
+During this crossing, we will enjoy the panoramic view of the Corrubedo dunes and its sandy beaches, before entering the ría of Muros and Noia.
+We can anchor in Muros to enjoy the views and eat peacefully, and then continue sailing towards our destination, Noia, which has all the services.

 Stage 4: Noia – Bertamiráns

-We start our first stage walking, through about 28 kilometers that will take us to Bertamiráns.
+We begin our first stage walking, through approximately 28 kilometers that will take us to Bertamiráns.
 The first half of the stage will be uphill, reaching almost 500 meters above sea level.
-Then we will descend passing through different villages, and at the height of Brión we will turn off to Bertamiráns, with all the services.
+Then we will descend passing through different villages, and at the height of Brión, we will divert to Bertamiráns, which has all the services.

 Stage 5: Bertamiráns – Santiago de Compostela

-We still have 12 kilometers to go to Santiago de Compostela.
-It is a short distance, and could be added to the previous stage, but it would be too long.
-Thus, with this short stage, we will be able to arrive at Santiago de Compostela at a very good time and, who knows, attend the pilgrim’s mass at 12:00 noon.
+We have 12 kilometers left to reach Santiago de Compostela.
+It is a short distance, and it could be added to the previous stage, but it would make it too long.
+Thus, with this brief stage, we will arrive at a very good time in Santiago de Compostela and, who knows, attend the pilgrim's mass at 12:00 hours.

-The crossing is not exactly short, as the ninety nautical miles would begin in the Vigo estuary and go through the estuaries of Pontevedra, Arousa and finally the estuary of Muros and Noia.
-It could also be reached from the north, through the Cantabrian Sea, in fact there are those who call it the English Way, given the origin of its pilgrims.
+The crossing is not precisely short, as the ninety nautical miles would begin in the Ría de Vigo and pass through the rías of Pontevedra, Arousa, and finally Muros and Noia.
+It is also possible to arrive from the north, through the Cantabrian Sea; in fact, some refer to it as the English Way, given the origin of its pilgrims.

-The boat can be moored in marinas or even anchored close to the coast, but we recommend that you consult beforehand with Puertos de Galicia.
+The boat can dock at the marinas or even anchor near the coast, but we recommend that you consult Ports of Galicia beforehand.

-Just as it is not valid to go by car when making a pilgrimage by land, it is not valid to go by car, but on foot, by bicycle or on horseback, the sea crossing must be by sailboat and without motor.
-You won’t get blisters, although maybe some dizziness and hopefully no capsizing.
+Just as it is not valid to travel by car while walking on land, but rather on foot, by bicycle, or on horseback, the maritime crossing must be done by sailboat and without a motor.
+You will not have blisters, although perhaps some seasickness, and we hope no capsizing.

-Once in Noia, you would still have 40 kilometers to Santiago de Compostela, but the 12 kilometers from Bertamiráns would be enough.
+Once in Noia, you would have 40 kilometers left to Santiago de Compostela, but just covering the 12 kilometers from Bertamiráns would be sufficient.

-To begin with, the navigation experience itself.
-If you are not used to sailing the seas, sailing along the coast of Galicia will be an adventure, and you can even go on a pilgrimage alongside dolphins, rays and other marine animals.
+To begin with, the very experience of sailing.
+If you are not accustomed to navigating the seas, sailing along the coast of Galicia will be quite an adventure, and you may even pilgrim alongside dolphins, porpoises, and other marine animals.

-On the other hand, the coastal panoramas taken on board are breathtaking, and whether the sea is calm or rough you will be able to capture beautiful snapshots to remember.
-You can make stops in unique archipelagos such as the Cies Islands, pilgrim cities like Pontevedra, fall in love with the grandeur of the Arousa estuary and have fun dodging its rafts to finally reach the wild estuary of Muros and Noia, with its historic ports.
+On the other hand, the coastal panoramas taken on board are impressive, and whether the sea is calm or rough, you will be able to capture beautiful snapshots for the memory.
+Following the Camino de Santiago Map, you can make stops at unique archipelagos such as the Cíes Islands, pilgrim cities like Pontevedra, fall in love with the grandeur of the Ría de Arousa, and have fun dodging its bateas to finally arrive at the wild Ría de Muros and Noia, with its historic ports.

 An important detail

-We’re thinking… maybe you don’t have a boat.
-Don’t worry, you can always rent a boat with a skipper that can take you to a good port and learn more about the coast and the sea of Galicia.
+We are thinking that… perhaps you do not have a boat.
+Do not worry, you can always rent a boat with a captain who can take you to a good port and learn more about the coast and the sea of Galicia.
 We can help you with that, cabin boy.

 Land in sight!